munnep/third_party_providers/README.md

 You can find third-party providers and community providers on the website [registry.terraform.io](https://registry.terraform.io/browse/providers)

-The difference between a third party provider and an official one is the namespace in which terraform will look for the provider.
+The difference between a third party provider and an official provider in case of downloading the provider is the namespace.

 In this example you will install an official provider and a third-party provider to see the difference between the two.